jaime-olivares/vscode-yuml/README.md

 ![yUML snippet screenshot](images/snippet.png)

 ## Top bar
-A newly added topbar (see below) will show some useful links when hovered, for accessing the wiki page, writing a review, reporting bugs and requesting new features.
+A topbar will show some useful links when hovered (see below), for accessing the wiki page, writing a review, reporting bugs and requesting new features.

 ![yUML snippet screenshot](images/top_bar.png)